eellpp/pubScratchpad/general/stories/quiet_flows_ron.md

 ### Chapter 2

+The pigs had harnessed clean energy, built AI-driven ethics councils, and traded in quantum pebbles.
+Their cities gleamed — towers of glass, streets that spoke, skies dotted with surveillance drones disguised as birds.
+Algorithms managed their economy with breathtaking precision, predicting needs before they were felt.

+And yet, beneath this glittering order, something remained unsettled.

+The pigs still felt hollow.
+Still struggled.
+Still clawed their way up the steep echelons of society.
+A few reached the summit — often at great personal cost — while the rest burned out, trampled in the climb.
+The cycle persisted: ambition, exhaustion, collapse.

+Some, unwilling to accept this as natural, turned inward.
+They questioned the meaning of it all.
+A handful published long, intricate theories on the origins of mass suffering — essays full of charts and complex maps — but their ideas were debated briefly and forgotten amid the rush of daily survival.

+Progress thrived.
+But peace never came.

 In the great academies, young scientists whispered:

-“We know the Ron is not divine.
-It is water from distant mountains.
-Our telescopes show the planet is covered in liquid — Ron is just one flow among millions.
+“Our telescopes show the planet is covered in liquid — Ron is just one flow among millions.
 We revolve around a star, in a galaxy of stars.
 There are other planets.
 Maybe… maybe we should go there.
 Maybe we'll be happy there.”

 Their professors listened.
 One, a deeply respected academic elder, simply nodded.